Xunnamius/strongbox-switchcrypt/README.md

 - Byte order is assumed to be **little endian**.
 Might have to an implement endian conversion layer touching `io.c` and `crypto.c`, perhaps using the standard functions, if this becomes an issue.
 - Merkle Tree implementation has a hard upper limit (2<sup>TREE_DEPTH</sup> or 1,048,576 elements, soft limited to 524288) to the number of leaves and tree node levels
 - The `open` and `wipe` commands do not currently work, since their proper functioning wasn't necessary for gathering results.
 If they become germane to the research at some future point, they will be fixed.
 - This prototype has only been tested on the Odroid XU3 platform with Ubuntu Trusty kernel as well as the Odroid XU4 platform with Ubuntu Xenial and no energymon support.
-No functionality is guaranteed whatsoever on those systems, and it's hit or miss if StrongBox will even compile, let alone function properly, on non-Odroid systems.
+No functionality is guaranteed whatsoever on those systems, and it's hit or miss if StrongBox will even compile, let alone function properly, on non-odroid systems.
-- If you're going to add a new cipher to the collection, be sure to update `src/ciphers.h` as well as add corresponding source and header files to `cipher/`.
-Also add a new enum entry in `src/constants.h`.
+- If you're going to add a new cipher to the collection, be sure to update `src/ciphers.h` and add corresponding source and header files to `src/cipher/`.
+Also add a new enum entry in `src/constants.h` and add new connective tissue for your cipher to `src/swappable.c`.
+Finally, don't forget to add your cipher's unit tests to `test/test_swappable.c`.
 - While the OpenSSL linkage and the other specialized cipher versions are specifically optimized for ARM NEON/ARMv6-32 CPU features, neither libsodium nor the estream profile ciphers nor freestyle are specially optimized.
 StrongBox is also a single-threaded application.
 On the other hand, dm-crypt has the benefit of ARM NEON/ARMv6-32 hardware optimizations as well as parallelization across CPUs.
 - `--flake-size` must be a power greater than or equal to 64 and, for best performance, should be some power of 2.